Pain is commonly divided into acute or short-term pain and chronic or long-lasting pain. Orion is focusing particularly on the latter.

 “But for the majority of people the relief is lower than that and comes with adverse effects.”

 Younger patients may have to use pain relief for a long time.

 “Pain medications are difficult and complex to develop.
-Testing can also be challenging, as drugs must be absolutely safe and effective.
-We have currently a number of projects under way from the first idea to the preclinical phase.
-If we succeed, one of the drugs may enter the clinical phase in the near future.”
+Testing can also be challenging, as drugs must be absolutely safe and effective.”

 Pain and depression – crucial relationship between cause and effect